 Proserpine Hospital is approximately 25 km west: 3 Herbert Street, Proserpine QLD 4800, GPS: -20.4012, 148.5828, Phone: 07 4945 5200.
 The Whitsunday Doctors Service GP clinic in Airlie Beach (257 Shute Harbour Road, QLD 4802, 07 4946 6241) is approximately 5 km from the rest area but is not a hospital emergency department.

 The rest area has no on-site manager, no security lighting, and no emergency call point.
 Solo female travellers report feeling more exposed here than at a managed caravan park.
-If you do stay, park near other caravans, keep your phone charged, lock your van, and consider a personal alarm or PLB.
-Phone signal (Telstra 4G) is generally available, which helps.
+If you do stay, park near other caravans, keep your phone charged (Telstra 4G confirmed), lock your van, and consider a personal alarm or PLB.
 For a safer option, consider a caravan park with managed entry.

 No permit is required for Queensland TMR rest areas.
 However, some nearby free camping locations (e.g., national park camping) do require permits from the Queensland Parks and Wildlife Service (QPWS), which can be booked online at parks.des.qld.gov.au.
 Always check whether a specific site requires a permit before setting up.

 May to September (the dry season) is the ideal window.
 Temperatures are 24–27°C during the day, humidity is low, and stinger season (box jellyfish) is over.
 October to April brings heat, humidity, cyclone risk, and marine stingers — not recommended for seniors camping without air conditioning.
-Peak season for grey nomads is June–August, so book caravan parks early.
+Peak grey nomad season is June–August, so book caravan parks early.

-The Whitsunday Regional Council Library in Proserpine and the Airlie Beach community hub area offer free public Wi-Fi.
+The Whitsunday Regional Council Library in Proserpine (GPS: -20.4010, 148.5810) and the Airlie Beach Community Hub area offer free public Wi-Fi.
 Several cafés in Airlie Beach also provide free Wi-Fi for customers.
 Telstra Air hotspots are available in the main commercial area.
-Download maps, travel guides, and medication information while you have signal.
+See Section 14 of this guide for the full verified list with GPS coordinates and access notes.

 Detail Information